 Align the clips on the underside of the cargo cover over the pins on both sides and push down.
 Reconnect both of the cords to the hooks at the top of the liftgate.

 Wagon

-To use the cargo cover, pull the handle toward the rear and up until it engages in the side retainers.
+Pull the handle toward the rear and up until it engages in the side retainers.